Shyguy99/Whatsapp-bot/README.md

 # WhatsApp Bot :fire:
-A simple Whatsapp bot made using wa-automate python library with some additional features.
+A simple Whatsapp bot made using wa-automate python library with some additional features.</br>
+Try it out by sending #help on +17207416585 this number.

 ## :sparkles: Installation